July 30th, 2019

 Moose Creek Meadow Campsite mm 1012.6 to Crooked Creek Campsite mm 1046.9

 Distance in miles: 34.3

 What starts as a pretty bad morning finishes strong and bright in the end.
-The mosquitos are just so bad for the first 10 miles, I’m struggling to find any pleasure in the day.
-The trail winds above Shoshone Lake and there is not much to see but dense forest, with a few views of the lake.
+The mosquitoes are just so bad for the first 10 miles, I’m struggling to find any pleasure in the day.
+The trail winds above Shoshone Lake and there’s not much to see but dense forest, with a few views of the lake.

 In spite of all these stops, we have big miles to do.
 When I got the camping permit the day before, we neglected to get assigned a 2nd night campsite.
 I had just figured that we would be out of the park by the second day.
 When I checked the mileage from the first camp, it was 38 miles to the boundary.
 That would make it my longest day ever, probably not feasible, but we figured we’d just see how far we got.

-As we begin the climb up to the headwaters of the Snake River, Open appears and runs up to give me the biggest hug.
+As we begin the climb to the headwaters of the Snake River, Open appears and runs up to give me the biggest hug.
 He gives Relentless an even bigger one, picking him up and swinging him around.
-Open is a really big guy and I am loathe that I didn’t get a picture of this reunion.
+Open is a really big guy and I am loathe that I didn’t get a picture of this funny and heartwarming reunion.
 We sit down at a stream and have a nice chat about all the big events since New Mexico.
-It has been a long summer.
+It’s been a long summer.

 Eventually the clock’s pull has us saying another goodby.
 We wish we could just camp right there together but park regs don’t allow.
-It is all uphill the last 5 miles but there hasn’t been a lot of elevation change today so our legs feel pretty fresh.
+It’s all uphill the last 5 miles but there hasn’t been a lot of elevation change today so our legs feel pretty fresh.
 Having done lower mileage for the past 4 days also helps.
-I can’t believe I don’t even feel all that tired when we get to camp.
+I can’t believe I don’t even feel tired when we get to camp.
 Montanaho made us strong.
-Now if we can just survive the mosquitos…
+Now if we can just survive the mosquitoes…